 An executive chef also cooperates with the restaurant manager and banquet manager to prepare special menus for casual and fine dining events.
 This includes the preparation of a full course meal with appetizers, main courses, and items from the dessert menu for small and large groups.

-This article gives the job description, responsibilities, salary, and other vital information about the role of an executive chef.
+This BinWise blog gives the job description, responsibilities, salary, and other vital information about the role of an executive chef.
 A kitchen needs the expertise and leadership of an executive chef to run efficiently.
 That expertise, paired with a hard-working staff all around, makes for a great kitchen and restaurant.

 What Is an Executive Chef?

 An executive chef, also known as a head chef or chef manager, is the person who is responsible for the successful management of a professional kitchen.
-They are the commander of the kitchen, managing the preparation and production of meals and overseeing the other types of chefs in the kitchen.
+They are the commander of the kitchen.
+They’re responsible for managing the preparation and production of meals and overseeing the other types of chefs in the kitchen.

 An executive chef's job description includes creating menus for the daily operation of the restaurant in addition to menus for special events.
 If an executive chef works for a hotel, banquet hall, or resort, it could include birthday parties, weddings, and graduation ceremonies.

-They also interview candidates for kitchen employment, create the weekly staff schedule, and approve staff vacation requests.
+The executive chef also interviews candidates for kitchen employment, creates the weekly staff schedule, and approves staff vacation requests.
 They hold meetings with their back-of-house staff to review new policies and procedures and ensure that their staff is following proper safety and sanitation practices.

 - Define menu concepts and update dishes.